-I work in private practice in London and Leigh-On-Sea as well as SLaM (South London and Maudsley NHS Trust).
+I work in private practice in London and Manchester.
 My therapeutic approach - psychodynamic psychotherapy - works with different types of emotional and psychological distress; interpersonal and relationship issues, depression and anxiety, loss and bereavement, abuse and working with trauma.
 The work tends to be long-term with weekly sessions at the same hour each week.

 Training, qualifications & experience

 I am registered with the British Association for Counselling and Psychotherapy (BACP) and abide by their ethical framework and code of conduct.
 As well as working in private practice in London and Manchester, I work at the South London and Maudsley NHS Trust.
 My clinical training in Psychodynamic Counselling and Psychotherapy (MSc) was completed at Birkbeck, University of London.
 Prior to this, I graduated from the University of Sussex with an MA in Social and Political Thought and from the Open University with a BA in Psychology (1st).